3/11/2025

 Analyst

-Excellent, that's very good news.
-And then just as far as sort of the FPL environment is concerned, are you still seeing customers wanting to sign up at the similar sort of stage and that most of them are at the pre-IND level or are they looking at sort of any earlier for sort of when they sign those agreements?
+Excellent.
+That's very good news.
+And then just as far as sort of the SPL environment is concerned, are you still seeing customers wanting to sign up at the similar sort of stage in that most of them are at the pre-IND level, or are they looking at sort of any earlier for sort of when they sign those agreements?

 speaker

 No, that's a great question, Julie.
 It's still at that pre-IND level.
-As I mentioned on a previous call, we work with these customers oftentimes for a year before really going in there, showing our differentiated technology, showing our differentiated scientific support.
+You know, as I mentioned on a previous call, we work with these customers oftentimes for a year before really going in there showing our differentiated technology, showing our differentiated scientific support.
 And when they're close to that pre-IND, that's when they begin to have those negotiations with us.
-And we're so confident that we can guide to three to five a year.
+And we're so confident we can guide to three to five per year.
 It's a sign of the health of our business.
 It's a sign of the health of our differentiated platform.
-That's still on the same timeline, Julie.
+But it's still on the same timeline, Julie.

 speaker